The Netdata web server runs as

 Both files must be readable by the

 netdata user.
 If either of these files do not exist or are unreadable, Netdata will fall back to HTTP.
-For a master/slave connection, only the master needs these settings.
+For a parent-child connection, only the parent needs these settings.

 For test purposes, you can generate self-signed certificates with the following command: